 ESS charged from the PV and/or utility system, or

-AC coupled, or
+AC coupled without limiting controls, or

 Changes not identified within Tier I or Tier 2 projects.

 The impact of the proposed system cannot be determined and a CESIR will be required.
 Utility will provide a detail identifying the reasoning in which further study would be needed.